 Formerly the Royal Palace of Ribeira until the destructive earthquake of 1755, Commerce Square is still fondly known as Palace Yard (Terreiro do Paço).

-Commerce Square now includes the city’s best restaurants.
-As well as the oldest cafe in Lisbon, Martinho da Arcada, opened in 1782.
+Nowadays, Commerce Square includes museums, restaurants, and cafes.
+Including the oldest cafe in Lisbon, Martinho da Arcada, which first opened in 1782.

 Praça do Comércio is one of the most picturesque Lisbon photo spots.
-Particularly at Christmastime. when Commerce Square hosts the official national Christmas tree.
+Particularly at Christmastime, when Palace Yard hosts the official national Christmas tree.

 Lisbon Christmas Tree